flakeworks/thinkerflake/README.md

 A reasoning-first environment for technical creatives and researchers.
 Capture knowledge, model complex problems, and extract solution workflows — all driven by an informal note keeping system and a formal reasoning engine.

-> Clear thought precedes powerful action.
+> ChatGPT: “Clear thought precedes powerful action.”

 ## The Process